-If the ice pack is left on for more than 10 minutes, a reflex reaction occurs (Hunting effect) where the blood vessels dilate and blood is again pumped into the injured area, causing further bleeding and swelling.
+If the ice pack is left on for more than 10 minutes, a reflex reaction occurs (Hunting effect) where the blood vessels dilate, and blood is again pumped into the injured area, causing further bleeding and swelling.

-Ice will have an analgesic effect on the injured part by limiting the pain and swelling, muscle spasm may also be reduced.
+Ice will have an analgesic effect on the injured part by limiting the pain and swelling, and muscle spasm may also be reduced.
 Whilst this has obvious benefits, be cautious about reducing the pain, as this may mask the seriousness of the injury.

-During the first 24 to 72 hours after an injury be sure to avoid any form of heat at the injury site (e.g. heat lamps, heat creams, spa's, Jacuzzi's and sauna's), avoid movement and do not massage the injured area as these will increase the bleeding, swelling and pain.
+During the first 24 to 72 hours after an injury, be sure to avoid any form of heat at the injury site (e.g. heat lamps, heat creams, spa's, Jacuzzi's and sauna's), avoid movement and do not massage the injured area as these will increase the bleeding, swelling and pain.

 After the initial healing period of up to 72 hours (depending on the severity of the injury), ice massage may be incorporated into treatments.
-By applying stroking movements with an ice pack, the blood vessels will dilate and constrict alternately bringing an increased supply of blood and nutrients to the area, and so increasing the rate of healing.
+By applying stroking movements with an ice pack, the blood vessels will dilate and constrict alternately bringing an increased supply of blood and nutrients to the area and increasing the rate of healing.
 This may be done for more than 10 minutes to increase circulation.

 Contra indications of using ice